Resources Demystified

 I wanted to add a default configuration file to a Java project I was working on.
 This file would work as a fallback, in case the user did not provide their own configuration file.

-For the fallback file to be bundled into the final jar, I added the file to the resources
+For the fallback file to be bundled into the final jar, I added the file to the resources folder

 of the project.
 The project looked like this: